boutproject/BOUT-dev/manual/sphinx/developer_docs/data_types.rst

 where ``it++`` is the same as ``it.next()``, and ``*it`` the same as ``it.ind``.

-To iterate over several ranges, ``RangeIterator`` can be constructed with the next range as an argument:
+To iterate over several ranges, :cpp:class:`RangeIterator` can be constructed with the next range as an argument:

 ::